jboss-fuse/quickstarts/secure-rest/README.md

 ===============================================
 Author: Fuse Team
 Level: Beginner
-Technologies: Fuse, OSGi, Camel
+Technologies: Fuse, OSGi, CXF
 Summary: Demonstrates RESTful web services with CXF Target Product: Fuse
 Source: <https://github.com/jboss-fuse/quickstarts/secure-rest>

 What is it?
 -----------
-This example demonstrates how to create a secure RESTful (JAX-RS) web service using CXF and expose it with the OSGi HTTP Service.
+This quick start demonstrates how to create a secure RESTful (JAX-RS) web service using CXF and expose it with the OSGi HTTP Service.

-In studying this example you will learn:
+In studying this quick start you will learn:

 * how to configure the JAX-RS web services by using the blueprint configuration file.
 * how to secure the web service by using the blueprint configuration file.